On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Effect of holonomies on the Ueda types

 According to the observation in \cite[Remark 2.2]{CLPT}, it is natural to focus on the case where both $\lambda=f'(0)$ and $\mu=g'(0)$ are elements of ${\rm U}(1)$ (see Remark \ref{rmk:u1_flatness_ueda_class}).
-In this case, the situation can be classified into ten cases I, II, \dots, X below in accordance with the (non-) torsionness of $\lambda$ and $\mu$ and the (non-) linearizability of $f$ and $g$.
+For the fixed generators $\gamma_{1}$ and $\gamma_{2}$, the situation can be divided into ten cases I, II, \dots, X below in accordance with the (non-) torsionness of $\lambda$ and $\mu$ and the (non-) linearizability of $f$ and $g$.
 As the determining problem of Ueda's classification types $(\alpha)$, $(\beta)$, and $(\gamma)$ is stable under the change of the models by taking finite \`etale coverings (see Remark \ref{rmk:finite_cover}), we may assume that $\lambda$ (resp. $\mu$) is equal to $1$ if $\lambda$ (resp. $\mu$) is a torsion element of $\mathrm{U}(1)$ in what follows.

-\begin{description} \item[Case I] $\lambda=\mu=1$, and $f$ and $g$ are linearizable. \item[Case II] $\lambda=\mu=1$, $f$ is linearizable, and $g$ is non-linearizable \item[Case III] $\lambda=1$, $\mu$ is non-torsion, and both $f$ and $g$ are linearizable \item[Case IV] $\lambda=1$, $\mu$ is non-torsion, $f$ is linearizable, and $g$ is non-linearizable \item[Case V] $\lambda=\mu=1$, and both $f$ and $g$ are non-linearizable \item[Case VI] $\lambda=1$, $\mu$ is non-torsion, $f$ is non-linearizable, and $g$ is linearizable \item[Case VII] $\lambda=1$, $\mu$ is non-torsion, and both $f$ and $g$ are non-linearizable \item[Case VIII] both $\lambda$ and $\mu$ are non-torsion, and both $f$ and $g$ are linearizable \item[Case XI] both $\lambda$ and $\mu$ are non-torsion, $f$ is linearizable, and $g$ is non-linearizable \item[Case X] both $\lambda$ and $\mu$ are non-torsion and both $f$ and $g$ are non-linearizable \end{description}
+\begin{description} \item[Case I] $\lambda=\mu=1$, and $f$ and $g$ are linearizable. \item[Case II] $\lambda=\mu=1$, $f$ is linearizable, and $g$ is non-linearizable \item[Case III] $\lambda=1$, $\mu$ is non-torsion, and both $f$ and $g$ are linearizable \item[Case IV] $\lambda=1$, $\mu$ is non-torsion, $f$ is linearizable, and $g$ is non-linearizable \item[Case V] $\lambda=\mu=1$, and both $f$ and $g$ are non-linearizable \item[Case VI] $\lambda=1$, $\mu$ is non-torsion, $f$ is non-linearizable, and $g$ is linearizable \item[Case VII] $\lambda=1$, $\mu$ is non-torsion, and both $f$ and $g$ are non-linearizable \item[Case VIII] both $\lambda$ and $\mu$ are non-torsion, and both $f$ and $g$ are linearizable \item[Case IX] both $\lambda$ and $\mu$ are non-torsion, $f$ is linearizable, and $g$ is non-linearizable \item[Case X] both $\lambda$ and $\mu$ are non-torsion and both $f$ and $g$ are non-linearizable \end{description}

 \begin{remark} For example in Case I, III and VIII, just the existence of the linearization maps $\varphi, \psi\in {\rm Diff}(\mathbb{C}, 0)$ such that $\varphi^{-1}$ $\circ$ $f\circ \varphi(w)=\lambda\cdot w$ and $\psi^{-1}$ $\circ$ $g$ $\circ$ $\psi(w)$ $=$ $\mu\cdot w$ is assumed and nothing on the relationship between $\varphi$ and $\psi$ is assumed literally.
 However in reality, it turns out that $f$ and $g$ can be linearized simultaneously in these cases (i.e. we have that $\varphi=\psi$, see \S 2). \end{remark}